Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 # Step 1: Configuration and execution

-Before going directly into the code and examples, some concepts and terms must be defined.
+Before looking at some code and examples, let’s define some basic terms used by Taipy Core.
 Taipy Core revolves around four major concepts.

 ## Four fundamental concepts in Taipy Core:
-- Data Nodes: are the translation of variables in Taipy.
+- Data Nodes are the translation of _variables_ in Taipy.
 Data Nodes don't contain the data but know how to retrieve it.
 They can refer to any data: any Python object (string, int, list, dict, model, dataframe, etc), a Pickle file, a CSV file, a SQL database, etc. They know how to read and write data.
-You can even write your own custom Data Node if needed to access a particular data format.
+You can even write your own custom Data Node to access a particular data format.

-- Tasks: are the translation of functions in Taipy.
+- Tasks are the translation of _functions_ in Taipy.

-- Pipelines: are a list of tasks executed with intelligent scheduling created automatically by Taipy.
-They usually represent a sequence of Tasks/functions corresponding to different algorithms like a simple baseline Algorithm or a more sophisticated Machine-Learning pipeline.
+- Pipelines are a list of tasks executed with intelligent scheduling created automatically by Taipy.
+They usually represent a sequence of Tasks/functions ranging from data processing steps to simple baseline Algorithms all the way to more sophisticated pipelines: Machine-Learning, Mathematical models, Simulation, etc.

-- Scenarios: End-Users very often require modifying various parameters to reflect different business situations.
-Taipy Scenarios will provide the framework to "play"/"execute" pipelines under different conditions/variations (i.e., data/parameters modified by the end-user)
+- Scenarios End-Users very often require modifying various parameters to reflect different business situations.
+Taipy Scenarios provide the framework to "play"/"execute" pipelines under different conditions/variations (i.e., data/parameters modified by the end-user)

 ## What is a configuration?

-Configuration is the structure of what is our scenario.
-It represents our Direct Acyclic Graph but also how we want our data to be stored or how our code is run.
-Taipy can create multiple instances of this structure with different data called scenarios.
-Thus, we need a way to define it through this configuration step.

-Let's create our first configuration through Taipy Studio or direct Python Code and then create our entities to submit.
+A configuration is the structure to define scenarios and pipelines.
+It represents our Direct Acyclic Graph(s), it models the data sources, parameters and tasks.
+Once defined, a configuration acts like a superclass, it is used to generate different instances of scenarios.

+Let's create our first configuration.
+For this, we have two alternatives:

+- Using Taipy Studio
+- Or directly coding in Python.

+Once the scenario configuration is defined, we will be able to create instances, aka *'entities'* of scenarios, that can be submitted for execution. create our entities to submit.
+In fact, entities are created from all configuration objects: scenario config, pipeline config, tasks, and data node configs.
+We will be referring to them as _scenario entities_, _pipeline entities_, _task entities_, and _Data Node entities_.
+Since this is very much like the mechanism of class and instances present in object programming, we will be using the word entity and instance interchangeably.
+Let’s consider the simplest possible pipeline: a single function taking as input an integer and generating an integer output (doubling the input number).
+See below:

 ```python
 from taipy import Config